petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

 1. Set the scope to *Everything* and click *Save*.

-1. Drag and drop the following widgets one below the other:
+1. Drag and drop the following widgets below the search bar one below the other:

    1. Category Facet
    2. Price Range Facet